 Ensure the following:

-- Your electrical machines don’t have loosed or frayed strings/plugs.
+- Your electrical machines don’t have loose or frayed strings/plugs.

 - Your outlets aren’t overloaded with plugs